MistyCommunity/.NET-SDK/C#/Sample Projects/WanderSkill/README.md

 # WanderSkill

-A basic C# example skill that attempts to wander an area using it's bump and time of flight sensors.
+A basic C# example skill that attempts to wander an area using its bump and time of flight sensors.

 Has two optional parameters.